deehanj/pair-it-app/README.md

 ## Running The Development Environment:

+You'll need to run the electron hot server in development mode.

 In separate windows:

 1. ```npm run hot-server```
-  - runs a webpack that should reload in real time
+  - runs a webpack that reloads in real time
 2. ```npm run start-hot```
   - opens up a new app window after a second